cwcon/push/learn/index.md

 most digital writers’ computers. *Push* is meant to be a learning experience for all who work on it, and the learning starts here.

-Each step (minus Step 0) includes a captioned screencast as well as step-by-step instructions.
+Each step (minus Step 0) will eventually include a captioned screencast as well as step-by-step instructions; [Step 1](/learn/fork-and-clone.html) is the only step that currently has a screencast.[^prepnote]
-You might want to watch the screencast first; most tasks are a lot less complex and cumbersome than the written instructions suggest.

 ## The Basics

-  Contribute to *Push* in nine steps (not including computer prep[^prepnote]):
+  Contribute to *Push* in nine steps (not including computer prep):

 * ### [Step 0: Computer Preparation](/learn/computer-preparation.html)